 The music logic in Morrowind is primitive even compared to other Elder Scrolls titles: barring special events such as FMVs, level ups or death, music state is essentially divided between combat and non-combat.
 There is an abrupt transition between the two whenever combat starts or stops.
 This is exacerbated further in OpenMW - while vanilla would at least allow a half-second (or thereabouts) for the existing track to fade-out before the new one begins, in OpenMW the transition is almost immediate.
 For a game in which combat will occur typically hundreds of times in a playthrough, softening the transition at least to vanilla levels would be worthwhile.

-#1 Updated by August Avatar 11 months ago
+#1 Updated by August Avatar about 1 year ago

 Addendum: After further playtesting of vanilla, I can also confirm this is another one of those things that is tied to the death animation.
 Spawn an NPC that has a particularly long death animation such as ash_zombie, and you will notice the combat music does not end until the animation has completed.
 In OpenMW, the music changes as soon as enemy health reaches 0.